SwaragCm/ARI/README.md

 Since I feel pressured anytime, I am stuck, I took a few minutes break to clear my head.
 To be honest, there were times when I was extremely stuck and believed I couldn't solve this. but in the end everything will go as I wanted.
 I also took some help from google.

 The moment I got this question, I made up my mind to do it alone.
 I took this as a challenge.
-At first I felt completely blank and didn't know where to start
+At first I felt completely blank and didn't know where to start, I even discussed that with my friends also, after a short conversation we started doing with our own logics